JuliaCI/BenchmarkTools.jl/doc/manual.md

   maximum time:    14.0 ns (0.0% GC)
 ```

-The `@benchmark` macro is essentially shorthand for defining a benchmark, tuning the benchmark's configuration parameters, and running the benchmark.
+The `@benchmark` macro is essentially shorthand for defining a benchmark, auto-tuning the benchmark's configuration parameters, and running the benchmark.
 These three steps can be done explicitly using `@benchmarkable`, `tune!` and `run`:

 ```julia
 julia> b = @benchmarkable sin(1) # define the benchmark with default parameters